PNPC-CaPeL/capel-portal/content/en/reglementation.md

 I control my speed and slow down to less than 12 knots when within 600 metres of the coast, then to less than 5 knots when within 300 metres of the coast.
 I take great care to maintain a distance of more than 150 m from fishing indicators set by small-scale fishers, from divers, swimmers and light craft (kayaks, paddleboards, windsurfers, etc.).

 ![](/img/image-14.png "Respecting other sea users_Copyright: Joan and PtitLuc")

+### 2/5 In the core of the Park

+### `I check the on-board sailing instructions for regulations that apply in my location.
+I don't tow equipment, I keep the volume down if I'm listening to music, I don't set foot on meadows or in rocky shallows and I use the authorised channels when beaching.
+I don't enter areas where motorised vehicles are prohibited.`